openstack-archive/murano/doc/source/admin/appdev-guide/use_cases.rst

 an application.

-To illustrate the way such interconnection can be configured, let’s analyze the mechanisms applied in WordPress application, which uses MySql.
+To illustrate the way such interconnection can be configured, let's analyze the mechanisms applied in WordPress application, which uses MySql.

 MySql is a very popular database and can be used in quite a number of various